ZeroGravigra/MADT8101-Customer-Analytics/Homework 2 Customer Lifetime Value/README.md

 # Customer Lifetime Value
-Customer lifetime value (CLV or CLTV) is a metric that represents the total net profit a company can expect to generate from a customer throughout their entire relationship.
-It takes into account the customer’s initial purchase, repeat purchases, and the average duration of their relationship with the company.
-[1]
+Customer lifetime value (CLV or CLTV) is a measurement that represent the total net profit value which generate from a customer through their lifetime with the company.

-In this study, CLTV was use to understand customer behavior in dimension of business's profit and loss and develop the business strategy.
+In this study, CLTV was use to depict the customer behavior in dimension of business's profit and recommend the appropiate action.

 ## Case Study
 Superstore Giant is a US Company that sales Furniture, Office Supplies and Technological products to 3 segment of customer